 Amy Cox Hall

 I am a writer and cultural anthropologist with specializations in Peru and the United States.
-I am currently finishing my second book, The Taste of Nostalgia: Women, Race and Culinary Longing in Peru, which focuses on 1950s Peru and today.
 My work has appeared in History of Photography, Ethnohistory, Journal of Latin American and Caribbean Anthropology, Gastronomica, Anthropology of Food, Religion, Journal of Political Ecology, Tapuya, and various edited book collections.
 My first book, Framing a Lost City: Science, Photography and the Making of Machu Picchu, was published by University of Texas Press in fall 2017.
+My second book, The Taste of Nostalgia: Women, Race and Culinary Longing in Peru, will be available in November 2024, also from University of Texas Press.

 books